I hardly ever get mad, but I spent a few years being really mad at my ex-employees.

 - I was aloof and away instead of managing or training managers.

-- (I could list another 20 of these, but you get the idea.)
+- (I could list many more examples, but you get the idea.)

-It felt so SO good to realize it was my fault!
+It felt so good to decide it was all my fault!

 This is way better than forgiving.
-When you forgive, you’re still playing the victim, and they’re still wrong, but you’re charitably pardoning their horrible deeds.
+When you forgive, you’re still assuming they’re wrong and you're the victim.
+You’re just charitably pardoning their horrible deeds.

 But to decide it’s your fault feels amazing!
 Now you weren’t wronged.
 They were just playing their part in the situation you created.
 They’re just delivering the punch-line to the joke you set up.